datuan1611/code-c/textnote.md

 #BOOK: THE C PROGRAMMING LANGUAGE (2nd Edition)

-#Chapter 1.
-A Tutorial Introduction
+#Chapter 1: A TUTORIAL INTRODUCTION

 ##P021:
 .
 Precedence of operator AND (&&) is just higher that operator OR (||)